Skip to Main Content

 Jonathan Horn

-Jonathan Horn is the author of Washington’s End and the Robert E. Lee biography The Man Who Would Not Be Washington, which was a Washington Post bestseller.
-Earlier in his career, he served at the White House as a presidential speechwriter.
+Jonathan Horn is an author and former White House presidential speechwriter whose books include Washington’s End and the Robert E. Lee biography The Man Who Would Not Be Washington, which was a Washington Post bestseller.
 He has written for outlets including The Wall Street Journal, The Washington Post, The New York Times Disunion series, New York Post, The Daily Beast, National Review, and POLITICO, and has appeared on CBS Sunday Morning, CNN, Fox News, MSNBC, and PBS NewsHour.
 A graduate of Yale, he lives in Bethesda, Maryland, with his wife, two children, and dog.

 About The Reader